Policy for consulting work

 • In 2022, I was invited to speak on the creator economy in Asia at the International Journalism Festival in Perugia.
 (Thanks to my friends at Splice Media, Singapore.)

-• Starting October 2022, I will be a fellow at the Reuters Institute for the Study of Journalism, University of Oxford, researching mental health journalism in the global south.
+• I am a past fellow at the Reuters Institute for the Study of Journalism, University of Oxford, where I researched mental health journalism in the global south.

 • Today, Sanity by Tanmoy is a community of nearly 3,000 subscribers from the world.
 Over 10% of them are paying supporters from 40+ countries across six continents.